TheFlash2k/my-containers/pwn-chal/README.md

 ### SETUID_USER
 This environment variable will change owner and group of `CHAL_NAME` to `SETUID_USER` and then give it `suid` permissions.
 And will run as `OVERRIDE_USER`.
 Permission set is `4755`. if `SETUID_USER` doesn't exist, it will default to `root`.

+### REDIRECT_STDERR
+This environment variable will simply allow redirection of stderr through the socket.
+By default it is set to `y`, meaning that stderr will also be redirected.

 ---